 It measures 367 yards, so one ball will give you a decent-sized patch of knit work.
 The ball weighs 4 oz, with the yarn weight being #3 light, which is DK or light worsted weight and the perfect weight for blankets.
 The color combination is bright and bubbly, and includes a mix of pastel colors, namely blue, pink, yellow, purple, and green, which should yield a colorful and attractive baby blanket.
 There is also a solid color option which weighs 5 oz and measures 459 yards if you wish to make a unicolor blanket.

-What could be better: the labeled crotchet and hook sizes tend to be false for many users.
+What is not ideal about it? the labeled crotchet and hook sizes tend to be false for many users.
 Experienced knitters and crochetiers can guess what the ideal needle size may be going by projects they’ve undertaken before, but newbies will struggle.

 Bernat Baby Blanket is a soft, chenille-style, 100% polyester yarn that is specially made for baby blankets.
 It can be used both for knitting and crocheting, and is recommended for use with 8 mm knitting needles (US 11) or a 6.5 mm hook (US K) for a gauge of 8 sts and 13 rows, and 8 sc and 8 rows respectively.
 Each ball weighs 10.5 oz (300g) and measures 220 yards (201 m).
 And because this is a chunky yarn, you’ll finish your blanket faster and use less yarn than you would if you opted for thinner yarn.